to place it on page-->

 There are plenty of age-appropriate and size-recommended dog chew toys on the market.

-Remember small dogs have small mouths, so forget those large balls and opt for a smaller version of a tennis ball.
+Remember, small dogs have small mouths, so forget those large balls and opt for a smaller tennis ball.

 For small breed dogs, the chew toys need to be small and ones that they can sink their teeth into easily.

 Love those soft plush toys?
 Our dogs sure do.
-I buy them in two sizes, small ones that puppies and adult dogs can carry around in their mouths, and extra large ones that everyone can enjoy.
+I buy them in two sizes: small ones that puppies and adult dogs can carry around in their mouths, and extra-large ones that serve as pillows.

-When I say large, I mean large--three foot stuffed or stuffless snakes.
-Often the soft toys that do not have stuffing make the better choices
+When I say large, I mean large--three-foot stuffed or stuffless snakes.
+Often, soft toys without stuffing are better choices.

-Dogs especially love the different sounds that soft toys make such as those that contain squeaker toys or crinkly material.
+Dogs especially love the different sounds that soft toys make, such as squeakers or crinkly material.
 Some puppies will use their stuffed toys as a pillow, so make sure you have some comfortable ones as well as ones that squeak or make other sounds.
+Here are a few of my favorites, and the puppies around here would agree.

 Dogs need a safe, comfortable, clean spot to sleep, even if you insist your small breed dog share your pillow.